 - A letter, dated within the last six months, from your fiscal sponsor's Executive Director verifying your fiscal relationship

-- A copy of your fiscal sponsor's IRS Letter of Determination
+- Your fiscal sponsor's IRS Letter of Determination

 - Your fiscal sponsor's most recent audited financials (If your fiscal sponsor does not have audited financials, please provide their most recent 990.)

-- Your group/organization’s year-end income and expense report
+- Your most recent year-end income and expense report

 - Most recent Organization Budget